-To be eligible to charge indirect expenses to a grant, your organization must have a Negotiated Federal Indirect Cost Rate Agreement (NICRA).
-A copy of your current NICRA will be required if your application is approved for funding.
+To be eligible to charge indirect expenses to a grant, your organization must have either 1) a current Negotiated Federal Indirect Cost Rate Agreement (NICRA) with a federal agency or 2) you may claim the "10% de minimus" indirect cost rate.
+If you have a current NICRA, a copy will be required if your application is approved for funding.
 (Note: very few applicants have such an agreement.
 Lack of this agreement should not be a concern.
 If your organization does not have such a Federal Indirect Cost Rate Agreement, your administrative and overhead expenses must be distributed throughout your budget and you can leave that line item in the budget blank.
 Applicants without a NICRA now have the option of electing a de minimis indirect cost rate of 10% of Modified Total Direct Costs.
 For more information on this option see the grant application handbook section on indirect cost.